Saturday 26 June 2021

 We've uploaded a new series of video tutorials on animating quadrupeds, a "Leopard Walk Tutorial" using the free Leopard Rig by Truong CG, which is available for free download at Gumroad

-The leopard is an attractive, well-structured rig with simple controls.
+The Leopard Rig is a well-structured rig with simple controls.

-The tutorial is password-protected but available to all our current students.
+The leopard walk tutorial is password-protected but available to all our current students.

 Quadruped Walk Tutorial